Legal Solutions for

 DO YOU NEED A MARITAL AGREEMENT?

 This is just one of many scenarios in which a prenuptial agreement may be beneficial to a couple in the long run.
-By teaming up with an experienced attorney — and, perhaps, a trusted financial advisor — the couple in this scenario can dig into the details of their financial situation so that they know what to expect of themselves and their partner in the years to come.
+By teaming up with an experienced attorney — and perhaps a trusted financial advisor — the couple in this scenario can dig into the details of their financial situation so that they know what to expect in the years to come.
 For instance, they can establish whose income will be put toward repaying that debt and map out a timeline of repayment.
 Not only can this greatly reduce future financial stress, but as an added bonus, it gives the couple a certain peace of mind because they know their assets are protected should their spouse later separate from them or pass away unexpectedly.

 POSTNUPTIAL AGREEMENTS

-Postnuptial agreements — also called “postmarital agreements” — serve the same function as prenuptial agreements but take place after a marriage has begun.
+Postnuptial agreements — also called “postmarital agreements” — serve the same function as prenuptial agreements but take place after a marriage.
 If this is the couple’s first marital agreement, then the postnup will be drafted from scratch.
-If, on the other hand, the couple established a prenuptial agreement before marriage, then their postnup will serve as an amended version of that prenup.
-As a rule, it’s wise to update a postnuptial agreement after major life events, like having a child or starting a business.
+On the other hand, if the couple established a prenuptial agreement before marriage, then their postnup will serve as an amended version of that prenup.

 DECIDE IF A MARITAL AGREEMENT IS RIGHT FOR YOU

-Whether you’re just beginning your journey as a betrothed couple or examining your financial standing after years of marriage, it could benefit you and your partner to have a discussion about marital agreements.
-Don’t allow any social stigmas or misconceptions keep you from exploring this option, as it could save you a great deal of time, stress, and tension down the road.
+Whether you’re just beginning your journey as a betrothed couple or examining your financial standing after years of marriage, it could benefit you and your partner to talk about marital agreements.
+It’s a great way to keep you both protected no matter what happens.
+Don’t allow any social stigmas or misconceptions to keep you from exploring this option, as it could save you a lot of time and stress in the future.
 If you’d like to learn more, please reach out to attorney Vance E. Hendrix.